MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/track-message-center-tasks-planner.md

 search.appverid:
 - MET150
 ROBOTS: NOINDEX, NOFOLLOW
-description: "IThis article describes how to track your message center tasks in Microsoft Planner."
+description: "This article describes how to track your Microsoft 365 message center tasks in Microsoft Planner."
 ---

 # Track your message center tasks in Planner